-Following the hearing, the hearing officer will make a written recommendation of the decision to be rendered as a result of the hearing.
+Following the hearing, the hearing officer will make a written recommendation of the decision to be rendered because of the hearing.
 The recommendation, which becomes part of the state hearing record, will cite the appropriate policy which governs the recommendation.